Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 <br />

 ## Data Modelling
-No data modelling was required since we need just a table for the analysis.
+No data modelling was required since we had a single table for the analysis.
 <br />
 <br />